 “Buy my album….stream my new single…. visit my concert…” All too easy to use as posts on Twitter, Facebook and Instagram if you’re an artist.
 Tell people where you will be performing or when your new release hits the stores, is part of so-called transactional marketing activities.

-But what if you use social media to contact your fans, shouldn’t you start with focusing on the ‘social’ part first?
+But what if you use social media to contact your fans, shouldn’t you start focusing on the ‘social’ part first?
 Shouldn’t you be focussing on fan engagement first?

 Why focus on fan interaction?

 With so many releases and gigs every week it is hard to make a lasting impression online.
 Fans get huge amounts of content through socials about new singles, festivals, and shows, your impression needs to stick.

 Engage with loyal fans, keep them interested in you and make them stick around.